jvanoli/dva-c02-study-guide/docs/AWS Deep Dives/AWS Lambda.md

 1. Keys must start with a letter and are at least two characters.
 2. Keys must consist of only letters, numbers, and the underscore character (\_).
 3. There are environment variables that AWS Lambda uses during the INIT phase.
-These are called reserved environment variables .
+These are called [reserved environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html).
 A key for a reserved environment variable cannot be used in your function configuration.
 For example, if you’re using an AWS SDK, you might define a variable called ‘AWS_REGION’.
 This will end up to an error since AWS_REGION is a reserved variable.
 4. The total size of all environment variables must not exceed 4 KB.

 **References:**